 Green pools are often caused by algae growth in the water.
 This could take on the form of patches of green, yellow or black substances that fluffs into the water when touched or stirred.
 The water may have discoloration, usually green.

-DO NOT use your automatic vacuum, as there is no option of vacuuming on waste/drain.
+use your automatic vacuum, as there is no option of vacuuming on waste/drain.

 Bring a pool water sample into Buds for water balance assistance.